tayebmohammadi/Study-Group-App/README.md

 - Mobile app development
 - Integration with Dartmouth's course catalog

-## 🤝 Contributing
+## Contributing

 This project was built as part of the DALI Lab "Choose Your Own Adventure Challenge" at Dartmouth College.
-The learning journey documented here showcases the iterative development process and problem-solving skills developed throughout the project.
+The learning journey shows the development process and problem-solving skills.

-## 📄 License
+## License

 This project is part of the DALI Lab educational initiative at Dartmouth College.

----

-**Built with ❤️ for the Dartmouth community**